Swiss-Polar-Institute/data-copy-verification/README.md

 These tools use ETags to compare the files before and after copy to ensure they have not been modified during this process.
 If the file has been copied without changes or corruption, then the original and copied files will have identical ETags.
 However there are some circumstances in which this may not be the case.
 Aside from when the file has been changed or corrupted, these circumstances are described here:

 A "-" occurs at the end of the ETag in the copied file, if this hash is not an MD5 checksum.
-When using tools to upload files to S3, it is possible to choose when to split a file.
+When using tools to upload files to object storage, it is possible to choose when to split a file.
 There is always a limit to this, but it can be set smaller or larger depending on your preferences.
-If the file is smaller than this limit, then it will be uploaded to the S3 bucket in one go and therefore the hash/ETag will be the MD5 checksum (with no "-").
+If the file is smaller than this limit, then it will be uploaded to the object storage bucket in one go and therefore the hash/ETag will be the MD5 checksum (with no "-").
 However if the file is larger than this limit, then it will be uploaded in parts and the hash/ETag will no longer be the MD5 checksum.
 Therefore the hash/ETag of the uploaded file will no longer be comparable with that of the original file.

 Another occasion on which the uploaded file's hash/ETag will be different from that of the original file is if the file has SSE-C or SSE-KMS encryption.